 3. Train the teachers

-Instead of focusing all of your resources on strategies to deliver content directly to students, take the time to train your teaching artists, educational partners, and parents on how to use the technology you’ve chosen to deliver your content and support their child’s learning.
-You’ll have more success delivering a webinar for 10 teaching artists than a livestream to dozens of students, who may not all have access to the resources needed to access your webinar anyway.
+Instead of focusing all of your resources on strategies to deliver content only to students, remember to take the time to train your staff, educational partners, and parents on how to use the technology you’ve chosen to deliver your content.

 4. Post curriculum online